An open API service indexing awesome lists of open source software.

 AI coding agents run in your terminal.
 When you step away — commuting, on the couch, or just away from your desk — the session keeps working, but you lose visibility and control.

 CCGram fixes this.
-The key insight: it operates on **tmux**, not any agent's SDK.
+It operates on **tmux**, not any agent SDK.
 Your agent process stays exactly where it is, in a tmux window on your machine.
 CCGram reads its output and sends keystrokes to it.
 This means:

-- **Desktop to phone, mid-conversation** — your agent is working on a refactor?
-Walk away and keep monitoring from Telegram
+- **Desktop to phone, mid-conversation** — walk away and keep monitoring from Telegram

-- **Phone back to desktop, anytime** — `tmux attach` and you're back in the terminal with full scrollback
+- **Phone back to desktop, anytime** — `tmux attach` and you're back with full scrollback

-- **Multiple sessions in parallel** — Each Telegram topic maps to a separate tmux window, each can run a different agent
+- **Multiple sessions in parallel** — each Telegram topic maps to a separate tmux window, each running a different agent

-Other Telegram bots wrap agent SDKs to create isolated API sessions that can't be resumed in your terminal.
-CCGram is different — it's a thin control layer over tmux, so the terminal remains the source of truth.
+Other Telegram bots wrap agent SDKs into isolated API sessions that can't be resumed in your terminal.
+CCGram is a thin control layer over tmux — the terminal stays the source of truth.

 ## How It Works